Thursday, January 15, 2026

 Prevention and detection

-California-based vegan meat brand Beyond Meat and the American Cancer Society just signed a multi-year agreement in order to build data around the health benefits of a plant-based diet and help steer consumers toward cancer prevention through diet changes.
+California-based vegan meat brand Beyond Meat and the American Cancer Society partnered on a multi-year agreement to build data on the health benefits of a plant-based diet and help steer consumers toward cancer prevention through diet changes.

 whole foods market trend predictions